ARSAR-Net: Adaptively Regularized SAR Imaging Network with Efficient Unfolding: ARSAR-Net: Adaptively Regularized SAR Imaging Network

-\subsubsection{\textbf{ARSAR-Net Pro}}
+\subsubsection{ARSAR-Net Pro}

 This module employs a symmetric architecture that maintains consistent feature resolution across network layers, enhancing detail preservation at the cost of computational efficiency.
-The main characteristics of this variant include:

-\begin{itemize} \item {\textit{Full-resolution Connectivity:} This variant maintains full-resolution feature propagation across all network layers, effectively mitigating the loss of image details.
-It also uses a convolutional cell $\mathcal{C}_{p}$ composed of stacked convolutional layers with a kernel size of 3 and activation functions.
-This cell avoids feature map downsampling while progressively expanding channel dimensions.
-The dimensional transformation induced by the convolutional cell follows.
+A convolutional cell consisting of 3×3 convolutional layers and activation functions is used and sequentially stacked to extract features.
+To ensure consistent channel dimensions between the input and output, a symmetric module is constructed to mirror this cell.
+In addition, skip-connections~\cite{he2016deep} are introduced outside the main structure to provide identity mappings, which facilitates preserving fine details and accelerating network convergence.